 - 1.1.1 Following proposals for the redevelopment of land adjacent to the River Burn near Burnham Overy, Norfolk (centred NGR TF 837 432) for a habitat creation scheme, the Environment Agency requested that Oxford Archaeology North (OA North) submit a project design for a programme of geoarchaeological investigations. - 1.1.2 The area of redevelopment covers an area measuring approximately 1.2km by between 0.2 and 0.6km, and is situated on the floodplain of the River Burn (Fig 1).
 The solid geology is fissured chalk, and there are pockets of overlying drift geology mainly glacial till and morainic drift, with beds/stringers of outwash sands and gravels.
-The deposits beside water courses are of river terrace sands and gravels and alluvium, often underlain by peats and windblown sands.
-Due to the site being within an area of high archaeological potential, the impact of the proposed development on any archaeological remains and organic deposits was required prior to any construction works commencing on site. - 1.1.3 The main objectives of the geoarchaological investigation were to characterise the sequence and patterns of accumulation in relation to potential land surfaces/buried soils and localised features such as topographic highs or palaeochannels.
+The deposits beside the water courses are of river terrace sands and gravels and alluvium, often underlain by peats and windblown sands.
+Due to the site being within an area of high archaeological potential, on the examination of the impact of the proposed development on any archaeological remains and organic deposits was required prior to any construction works commencing on site. - 1.1.3 The main objective of the geoarchaological investigation was to characterise the sequence and patterns of accumulation in relation to potential land surfaces/buried soils and localised features such as topographic highs or palaeochannels.
 The areas targeted for this characterisation are to be the proposed location of the reed beds in areas 1, 3, 5 and 6 (Fig 2).
-A fifth area (2) of proposed reed bed has been selected but is not illustrated on Figure 2 as access was denied.
-In addition, the investigations sought to identify the location and extent of any waterlogged organic deposits, and to clarify the relationship between sediment sequences and other deposit types, including periods of 'soil' development, peat growth, and areas with the potential to contain archaeological remains. - 1.1.3 The investigations comprised an auger survey carried out between 20th November and 7th December 2007, where cores were taken with hand held screw and gouge augers to a depth of 2m, or until the underlying solid geology or glacial tills/boulder clay was reached.
-The resulting data was entered into an Excel spreadsheet and incorporated into the Rockworks software, which produced the lithological and stratigraphical diagrams included in the report. - 1.1.4 This project was a geoarchaeological investigation and no assessment of the archaeological evidence was made.
-However the Norfolk Museums & Archaeology Service Collections and the Archaeology Data Service was accessed online and this showed that North Norfolk is known to be rich in archaeological evidence from all periods of human history, with Happisburgh in the east containing some of the earliest evidence of human habitation of the British Isles.
+A fifth area (2) of proposed reed bed was also selected but is not illustrated on Figure 2 as access to it was denied.
+In addition, the investigations sought to identify the location and extent of any waterlogged organic deposits, and to clarify the relationship between sediment sequences and other deposit types, including periods of 'soil' development, peat growth, and areas with the potential to contain archaeological remains. - 1.1.4 The investigations comprised an auger survey carried out between 20th November and 7th December 2007, where cores were taken with hand-held screw and gouge augers to a depth of 2m, or until the underlying solid geology or glacial tills/boulder clay was reached.
+The resulting data was entered into an Excel spreadsheet and incorporated into the Rockworks software, which produced the lithological and stratigraphical diagrams included in the report. - 1.1.5 A rapid desk-based assessment of the archaeological resource of the study area, which was extended by a radius of 0.5km, was undertaken.
+This was to place the geoarchaeological investigation within an archaeological and historical context.